Sandruski/rts-group-movement/docs/README.md

 <iframe width="740" height="590" src="https://www.youtube.com/watch?v=0oJPPCaQeD4" frameborder="0" allowfullscreen></iframe>

-StarCraft was built on the Warcraft engine (orthogonal perspective), but along the way the development team switched to isometric artwork to make the game more visually attractive.
+<I>StarCraft</I> was built on the <I>Warcraft</I> engine (orthogonal perspective), but along the way the development team switched to isometric artwork to make the game more visually attractive.
 However, the terrain engine was not re-engineered to use isometric tiles.
 In order for pathfinding to work properly it was necessary to increase the resolution of the pathfinding map.
 Now, each 8x8 tile was either passable or unpassable.
 The increase in the size of the pathfinding map by a factor of 16 involved more computational effort when searching for a path.
 In addition, diagonal edges drawn in the artwork split many of the square tiles unevenly, making it hard to determine whether a tile should be passable or not.

 Because the project was always two months from launch, there was no time to re-engine the terrain engine, so the pathfinding code had to be made to work.
 The pathfinding code, then, turned into a gigantic state-machine which handled all the tricky edge-cases.